- 1 semi-boneless beef rib roast (4 to 6 pounds)

 - 3 to 4 tablespoons prepared horseradish

 - 1 teaspoon coarsely ground pepper

 - 1/8 teaspoon Worcestershire sauce

-- Preheat oven to 450°.
-Brush roast with oil; rub with pepper.
-Place roast, fat side up, on a rack in a shallow roasting pan.
-Bake, uncovered, 15 minutes.
+- Brush roast with oil; rub with pepper.
+Place roast, fat side up, in a shallow roasting pan.
+Bake, uncovered, at 450° for 15 minutes.

 "Very good prime rib.
 My family would have preferred the horseradish sauce without the Worcestershire."

 "had this for Easter & was great.
 A little expensive but worth it."

 "Outstanding!
 You can't go wrong with this recipe.
 One of our favorites."